313th Military Intelligence Battalion (United States): 313th Army Security Agency Battalion

-The 313th was activated again in 1962 at Fort Bragg, with A Company and B Company maintaining their previous lineages of the 358th and 337th Communication Reconnaissance Companies.
+The 313th was activated again on May 25, 1962, at Fort Bragg, with A Company and B Company maintaining their previous lineages of the 358th and 337th Communication Reconnaissance Companies.
 The battalion was reactivated in anticipation of the structured implementation of ASA OPLAN 7-61 (codenamed WHITEBIRCH), designed to "increase U.S. COMINT/DF capability against guerrilla communications of Communist forces in South Vietnam, North Vietnam and Laos."

-When the 313th was slotted to deploy to Vietnam in 1966, the ASA removed its organic companies with A Company redesignated the 358th (supporting the 82nd Airborne Division), B Company reflagged as the 337th (supporting the 1st Infantry Division), and C Company becoming the 371st (supporting the 1st Cavalry Division) ASA Companies.
+When the 313th was slotted to deploy to Vietnam in 1966, the ASA removed its organic companies with A Company redesignated the 358th (supporting the 82nd Airborne Division), B Company reflagged as the 337th ASA Company (supporting the 1st Infantry Division), and C Company becoming the 10th Radio Research Unit (supporting the 1st Cavalry Division) and later, the 371st ASA.
 The reason for the reorganization was the impending deployment of numerous ASA Direct Support Units (DSUs) as the war in Vietnam escalated.
 A DSU was an ASA company supporting an army division; the company would further organize detachments to support the brigades or regiments of that division and independent brigades were allotted their own ASA detachments.
 Once in-country, the 313th's anticipated mission would be to oversee DSU activities; while there were four DSUs operating in Vietnam in 1965, by 1968 the number exploded to sixteen.

 In February 1966, with only about 60 percent of its authorized strength, the 313th ASA Battalion deployed to Nha Trang using the cover name 13th Radio Research Unit, and was assigned to the 509th Radio Research Group.
 Charged with supporting I Field Force (FFV-I), the battalion oversaw DSUs deployed in the II Corps Tactical Zone (AKA Military Region 2).
 All collection, processing, and reporting efforts from the DSUs and stations in II Corps were coordinated through the 313th, making them responsible for monitoring all communist communications in the Central Highlands from Quảng Nam Province south to Đắk Lắk Province (AKA Dar Lac or Darlac).
 The 313th also concentrated on FFV I headquarters telephone switchboards and radio circuits, ostensibly seeking to ferret out hostile agents amongst the local employees and partner force personnel working at FFV-I.

 The battalion would see her previous companies again in-country, with operational control over the 371st (formerly C Company; as the 10th Radio Research Unit) supporting the 1st Cavalry Division.
 Also, the 358th (formerly A Company) deployed for a short time with the 3rd Brigade of the 82nd Airborne Division in response to the Tet Offensive of 1968, before returning stateside to support the 82nd's global contingency mission.
 Additionally, the 337th (formerly B Company) deployed in support of the 1st Infantry Division in the I Corps Tactical Zone (AKA Military Region 1), falling under control the 303rd ASA Battalion.

 Personnel would be reassigned and some would return, but the 313th would stay in-country until July 1971, earning five Meritorious Unit Commendations, the Republic of Vietnam Cross of Gallantry with Palm, and 12 campaign streamers.